-Understanding that many of you attended public school during the last twenty years and either ignored or glossed over the founding period of the United States of America, the above quote is from the Declaration of Independence, approved and signed on July 4, 1776.
+I am understanding that many of you attended public school during the last twenty years.
+So most likely you either ignored or glossed over the founding period of the United States of America.
+Anyhow, the above quote is from the Declaration of Independence, approved and signed on July 4, 1776.

-In January of 2016, every United States citizen should take a moment to consider whether or not the words written on that parchment over two hundred years ago were a quaint comment on that time in history or whether or not they applied to all men and women regardless of the date on the calendar.
+On January of 2016, every United States citizen should take a moment.
+A moment to consider if the words written over 200 years ago was a comment on that time in history.
+Or whether or not they applied to all men and women regardless of the date on the calendar.
 Are those words and the ideals they represent timeless?

 Take a moment to read a portion of the June 28, 1776 draft of the Declaration

 When, in the course of human events, it becomes necessary for a people to advance from that subordination in which they have hitherto remained, and to assume among the powers of the earth, the equal and independent station to which the laws of nature and of nature’s God entitle them, a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the change

 We hold these truths to be [sacred and undeniable] selfevident, that all men are created equal and independent; that from that equal creation they derive in rights inherent and inalienables, among which are the preservation of life, and liberty and the pursuit of happiness; that to secure these ends, governments are instituted among men, deriving their just powers from the consent of the governed;